vippsas/vipps-recurring-api/vipps-recurring-api.md

 ##### Product description guidelines for agreements with campaigns.
 We do not recommend you to use `Product Description` for agreements with a campaign.
 We see that the user experience is not optimal when a lot of text is "squeezed" in the purple bubble displaying an agreement.
-At a point in the future, `product description` in combination with `campaigns` will be phased out in order to improve user experience.

 ### Retrieve an agreement